-The largest employer in town and situated within walking distance to the village area, the College has a significant impact on the economic wellbeing of the town because of the size of its student body, its faculty and the visitors it attracts.
+The largest employer in town and situated within walking distance to the village area.
+The University has a significant impact on the economic well-being of the town because of the size of its student body, its faculty and the visitors it attracts.
 Local businesses that serve the needs of this potentially diverse population thrive.
-And by its very presence the College affords the community with educational and cultural opportunities that might not otherwise exist in the town.
-Additionally both students and faculty provide volunteer services to the local schools, recreational activities and other organizations within the town.
-The College also makes its facilities available for use by community members or groups whenever possible, minimizing in many instances the need for private or public development of these same facilities.
+By its very presence, the University affords the community with educational and cultural opportunities that might not otherwise exist in the town.
+Additionally, both students and faculty provide volunteer services to the local schools, recreational activities and other organizations within the town.
+The University also makes its facilities available for use by community members or groups whenever possible, minimizing in many instances the need for private or public development of these same facilities.